Model selection applied to reconstructions of the Dark Energy: Conclusions

 In order to avoid a possible bias due to the location of the amplitudes, we have let the internal points to move freely in the $z$-space.
 The autonomy of the internal positions led to localize the features, previously mentioned, and to an improvement on the fit of about $1\sigma$, in comparison to the same number of amplitudes with fixed positions.
 Another point to stress out about the internal reconstructions, is the enhancement of the Bayes' factor which could get even negative values, i.e. for $\rho_{\tt DE}(z)$ with bins and the $3y2x$ method.

-Finally, when considering 20 parameters in the binned reconstruction we noticed an improvement in the fit up to about $4\sigma$.
+Finally, when considering 20 parameters in the binned reconstruction we noticed an improvement in the fitness up to about $4\sigma$.
 Nevertheless, a key result to bear in mind is that for the case of 20 bins+prior the Bayes's factor showed a strong evidence against this type of reconstruction.
 This is also reflected on a worse $\Delta \chi^2$, when compared to a reconstruction with the same number of parameters.

-In general, the derived functions inherited the behaviour from the reconstructed ones, viz. an oscillatory shape.
+In general, the derived functions inherited the behaviour from the reconstructed ones: an oscillatory shape.
 These functions also exhibited consistency with other reconstruction methods.
 For instance, a dynamical DE behaviour, a different redshift transition from a decelerating universe to an accelerating one, a better agreement to the BAO data.
 From the energy density reconstruction, the derived EoS presents a discontinuity at redshift around $z\sim 2$, which is necessary if the energy density transitioned to negative values; found in several models and parameterizations.

 By performing a principal component analysis we found that, in both types of reconstructions, the amplitudes beyond $z=1.5$ are the least constrained, where the predominant data around these redshift values is the BAO Lyman-$\alpha$.
 This shows that current Lyman-$\alpha$ BAO prefers a nearly null or negative energy density, or a transition from quintessence to a phantom dark energy.
-However, more precise data in this region is necessary to fully discern a dynamical DE.
+However, more precise data in this region is necessary to fully discern a dynamical DE, \luis{also, considering that the parameters in this region are unconstrained, it directly affects the estimation of the Bayesian Evidence, so any remarks about the Bayes' Factor should be made carefully}.
 Nevertheless it was found that some features could indeed be considered as signal, like the general oscillatory behaviour, the bump located at $z\approx1.2$ and the $w_{\tt DE}<-1$ at the present redshift. \\